birdofpreyru/react-global-state/docs/docs/api/types/use-async-data-options.md

 - `deps` &mdash; **any[]** &mdash; An array of dependencies to watch.
 If provided, the hook will reload async data when any of these dependencies changes.
-  Given dependencies are watched shallowly.
+  Given dependencies are watched shallowly, and since library **v0.11.0** they are tracked per the global state path, rather than per a hook instance.

 - `noSSR` &mdash; **boolean** &mdash; Set _true_ to opt-out of loading async data during the server-side rendering.